Post-Accident and Post-Incident Drug and Alcohol Testing

 After Hours Collections

-In the event an employee needs to be tested outside of normal business hours, contact Cherry Collections at (301) 792-5205 for a collector.
+In the event an employee needs to be tested outside of normal business hours, contact SWAT, LLC at (202) 270-8791 for a collector.
 The collection company will arrange the collection with the collector, agency’s representative, and the employee’s supervisor.

 1. Receive confirmation: DCHR’s Compliance Team will review the information provided and determine if testing is warranted.
 If testing is not warranted, the agency will be notified to end testing efforts.
 If testing is warranted, DCHR will notify the agency’s point of contact of the time and location for the drug and alcohol testing.